amplitude/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

     await experiment.start(user);
     ```

-If the client is bootstrapped with `initialVariants` or `initialFlags` and does not need to await the results of `start()`, call and await `cacheReady()` to ensure variants and flags have been loaded from async storage.
+If the client is bootstrapped with `initialVariants` or `initialFlags` and doesn't need to await the results of `start()`, call and await `cacheReady()` to ensure variants and flags have been loaded from async storage.

 ### Fetch